 Where there will always be critics and skeptics, the current landscape shows that HR will increasingly start leaning towards machine learning.
 Ultimately, the goal of every HR and talent function is to rise above the fray of tactical day-to-day activity and tend to achieve a potential & impactful 'seat at the table' in developing the core business strategy.

-Indeed, the technology has played a crucial role in transforming Human Resource Management from personnel management to business execution, but the key point to notice here is that the technology itself does not create this change.
+Indeed, technology has played a crucial role in transforming Human Resource Management from personnel management to business execution, but the key point to notice here is that the technology itself does not create this change.
 Rather HR managers leverage technological disruption to drive real value to the business.

-Escalating the business will be the top enterprise level objective in 2019 for CHROs (Chief Human Resource Officer).
-To leverage this opportunity, their main focus will be to build critical skills and competencies for the organization, to strengthen the current and future leadership bench, and to improve the overall employee experience in volatile and uncertain environments offered by technological disruption in 2019 and in the near future.
+Escalating the business will be the top enterprise-level objective in 2019 for CHROs (Chief Human Resource Officer).
+To leverage this opportunity, their main focus will be to build critical skills and competencies for the organization, to strengthen the current and future leadership bench, and to improve the overall employee experience in volatile and uncertain environments offered by a technological disruption in 2019 and in the near future.